Masha and the Bear (MASHA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Masha and the Bear Historical Price

-According to the latest data gathered on Masha and the Bear live price page, the current price of Masha and the Bear is 0.01819155USD.
-The circulating supply of Masha and the Bear(MASHA) is 1000.00M MASHA , giving it a market capitalization of $18.18M.
+According to the latest data gathered on Masha and the Bear live price page, the current price of Masha and the Bear is 0.018298USD.
+The circulating supply of Masha and the Bear(MASHA) is 1000.00M MASHA , giving it a market capitalization of $18.25M.

 - 30 Days0.00%$ --$ 0.020878$ 0.013964